xhqing/myblog/README.md

 # new a post
 new post_title_name # after create a post in ./source/_post it will open typora automatically

-# generate all html files,
+# generate all html files and deploy on github
-gen # it will delete the public dir and rebuid dirs and generate all html files

-# deploy on github
+dep # it will delete the public dir and rebuid dirs and generate all html files and deploy on github
-dep
 ```

 it's based on hexo, know more about it [here](https://hexo.io).